bradcush/stuff/README.md

 We also parse commands using `optind` which means they don't have to directly follow the program name when specified.
 We consider this behaviour a feature and not a bug for the time being.

+## Stateless

+The current design approach is stateless one, meaning that stuff keeps track of no persistent state in order to function properly.
+The only thing stuff relies on is an accurate local project structure, which is uses as a guide to add, view, and remove links in a given system directory.

 ## License